Since the relaunch into the new 52, Dinah Lance alias Black Canary is the leader of the Birds of Prey and a former agent of the disbanded Team 7.

 After the events of Flashpoint, the DC Universe was reset, Dinah Lance is considered a tough, idealistic fighter who leads the Birds of Prey, composed of Starling, Katana, Poison Ivy, and later Batgirl.
 She is an expert martial artist and possesses the Canary Cry.
 She is wanted by the authorities for the murder of Kurt Lance, her husband and former partner in the now-disbanded Team 7 who she has reportedly murdered by shattering his skull using her sonic scream, a crime she has admitted to.

 While her current adventures are seen in the pages of Birds of Prey, Dinah's past as a government agent recruited by John Lynch is seen in the pages of Team 7.
 Here, the origins of the Black Canary are retold.
 John Lynch had recruited Dinah Drake and the rest of Team 7 with intent of creating a team of metahuman weapons against world threats.
-During recruitment, Dinah had been tested and was found gen-positive, indicating her as one of a few with metagenes.
+During recruitment, Dinah had been tested and was found gen-positive, indicating her as one of the few with metagenes.
 Her sonic power was finally unleashed when her metagene was triggered after Kurt Lance had been shot and injured by Kaizen Gamorra's men.
 According to Lynch, her sonic scream had been predicted to be alike a sonic bullet, instead what she had unleashed was more like an array of Tomahawk missiles.

 Major Story Arcs